Events in Tunbridge Wells

 Christmas sees the towns and villages come alive with colour, lights and seasonal fun.

-Shopping events are at their peak at this time of year including the Royal Tunbridge Wells High Street Christmas Festivities and the Ice Rink in Calverley Grounds.
+Shopping events are at their peak at this time of year including the Royal Tunbridge Wells Together Christmas Festivities programme and Ice Rink in Calverley Grounds.

 Local attractions welcome you to their Christmas extravaganzas and you can always find a Santa’s grotto or two!